PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Background

 \subsection{XiangShan Store Sets}

-XiangShan is an open-source high-performance RISCV processor RTL implementation \cite{openxiangshan}.
-XiangShan represents the cutting edge in open-source superscalar processor design, and comes with a Gem5 fork modified to closer model the RTL implementation \cite{xiangshan-gem5}.
-This Gem5 fork implements a variation of the Store Sets predictor that offers a closer representation to implementations found in real processors.
-From here on this is referred to as XS Store Sets.
+XiangShan is an open-source high-performance RISC-V processor RTL implementation \cite{xiangshan}.
+XiangShan represents the cutting edge in open-source superscalar processor design, and comes with a gem5 fork modified to more closely model the RTL implementation \cite{xiangshan-gem5}.
+This gem5 fork implements a variation of the Store Sets predictor that offers a closer representation to implementations found in real processors.

 The main optimization over original Store Sets is using multiple 'slots' for each LFST entry, thereby recording multiple dependent stores at once.
 This allows a load to track multiple dependencies with only one SSID.
 This is useful in situations where a load is dependent on different stores in different program contexts, or may have partial address overlap with multiple stores.
 There are further small optimizations to allocation policy which we omit here.